Refer to the following for procedural instructions:

 Disk Shelf Tasks - replace disk shelf components

-The 7120 is a standalone controller that consists of a SAS-2 HBA providing disk shelf expansion, optional read and write flash accelerators, and 1TB and 2TB hard drives.
+The 7120 is a standalone controller that consists of an internal SAS-2 HBA providing disk shelf expansion, write flash acceleration, and 11 x 300GB 15K, 600GB 15K, 1TB 7.2K, 2TB 7.2K, or 3TB 7.2K hard drive storage.
 The SAS-2 storage fabric supports greater number of targets, greater bandwidth, higher reliability and bigger scale.

 The 2U chassis form factor dimensions are as follows:

 The following figure shows the front panel and the table describes the drive locations.
 The Logzilla 3.5" SSD belongs in slot 3 and is not supported in controllers configured with the internal Sun Aura flash HBA Logzilla.

 The following figure shows the rear panel.
 Note that optional Sun Dual Port 40Gb/sec 4x Infiniband QDR HCAdapter PCIe cards (375-3606-01) may be located in slots 1, 2, or 3.
 Note that 375-3606-01 HCA expansion cards are not supported in the 10Gb network configurations.

 The serial management connector (SER MGT) is an RJ-45 port and provides a terminal connection to the SP console.

 The network management connector (NET MGT) is an RJ-45 port and provides an alternate terminal interface to the SP console.

 There are four RJ-45 Gigabit Ethernet ports (NET0, NET1, NET2, NET3) located on the motherboard that operate at 10/100/1000 Mbit/sec.
 These network interfaces must be configured before use.